michaeldelago/cl-opentelemetry-proto/README.markdown

    ```
    **Important**: Ensure `run-exporter` is called within the `with-resource` scope to properly associate the resource with the exporter thread.

 5. **Run the Exporter**: Start the exporter to begin sending collected spans to the OTLP endpoint.
-It's recommended to start the exporter within the `with-resource` scope to ensure the resource context is properly set for the exporter thread:
+Start the exporter within the `with-resource` scope to ensure the resource context is properly set for the exporter thread:
    ```lisp
    (opentelemetry:with-resource ("my-service")
      (let ((my-tracer (opentelemetry:make-tracer "http://localhost:4318/v1/traces")))